Techvo-LLC/django_switchvox_archive/README.md

   This web app uses Python, Django, Mysql and will require a web server.
 Personally, I prefer NGINX, however you should be able to use whatever you wish.

 ### Installation
-#### Python:
-   Follow the instructions found at [python.org](https://www.python.org/) for help installing and setting up Python for your OS.
- - Dependencies:\
-    from this project's base directory run `pip install -r requirements.txt`

 #### MySQL
  - If you do not already have MySQL installed use the following links to get started based on your OS:\
     [MySQL for Windows](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/windows-installation.html)\